haydenmbradley/power-outage-machine-learning/README.md

 | Mean Squared Error | 10193.898269331174 |
 | R² Score | 0.08269072178571046 |

-Unfortunately our initial model only achieved a R² of 0.08, which means it barely beats out a model that just predicts the mean of `OUTAGE.DURATION`.
+Unfortunately, our initial model only achieved an R² of 0.08, which means it barely beats out a model that just predicts the mean of `OUTAGE.DURATION`.
 We see from the graph above that my predictions (orange) do not seem to estimate the large spikes in the actual durations (blue) very well.
 These factors indicate that the model likely does not yet generalize well to unseen data.
-Nevertheless, the prediction do accurately predict some small aspect of the variance, giving us hope to improve our final model.
+Nevertheless, the prediction does accurately predict some small aspects of the variance, giving us hope to improve our final model.

 ## Final Model